 Find a charity or a local organization that will be happy to accept your items.

-Just make sure you are donating clothes that are in good condition and are still usable.
+Make sure you donate clothes that are in good condition and still usable.

 Don’t feel guilty

-Don’t keep stuff, just because it was a gift, it was expensive, or “should be something you keep”, etc.
+Don’t keep stuff because it was a gift, expensive, or “should be something you keep,” etc.

 Try to be as ruthless as possible when you declutter your clothes.

-Even though it can be challenging, you shouldn’t feel guilty at all.
+Even though it can be challenging, you shouldn’t feel guilty.

-After all, you are doing it to feel better, reduce the clutter and get rid of things that no longer serve you.
+After all, you are doing it to feel better, reduce the clutter, and eliminate things that no longer serve you.

 Analyze the items you are giving away

-Find out what are the similarities of these items.
+Find out what the similarities are between these items.
 This will help you to avoid buying similar things in the future.